MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/overview-ediscovery-20.md

 ## Subscriptions and licensing

-For information regarding what licenses provide the rights for a user to benefit from eDiscovery (Premium) please see [Microsoft 365 guidance for security & compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#microsoft-purview-ediscovery).
+For information regarding what licenses provide the rights for a user to benefit from eDiscovery (Premium) please see [Microsoft 365 guidance for security & compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#microsoft-purview-ediscovery) and see the "eDiscovery and auditing" section in the [Microsoft 365 Comparison table](https://go.microsoft.com/fwlink/?linkid=2139145).

-For information about licensing, download and see the "eDiscovery and auditing" section in the [Microsoft 365 Comparison table](https://go.microsoft.com/fwlink/?linkid=2139145).
 For information about how to assign licenses, see [Assign licenses to users](/microsoft-365/admin/manage/assign-licenses-to-users).

 ## Get started with eDiscovery (Premium)